What Brands Can Learn From America's Most Famous Declaration

 - Third-party mentions

-If AI systems cannot find evidence to support your claims, they may not include you in recommendation-style answers.
+In SEO 3.0, proof is not decorative; it is source material.
+If AI systems cannot find evidence to support your claims, they may leave you out of recommendation-style answers.

 6. Declare your comparisons